dyl-kh/SocialMediaWebApp/README.md

 ## Before you go any further
 Please not the project is using a database that is not as performant as the previous one used supplied by our university.
 Therefore this has lead to some issues with the application, mainly slow loading times.
 I apologise for this and hope you can still enjoy the application.

+## Features
+- Basic social media features such as posting, commenting, liking, following, etc.
+- An API with endpoints for all the features
+- Admin portal, with analytical data, posts that have been flagged for profanity or harrasment
+- Rich text editor for posts
+- Ability to upload images for posts and comments

 ## Live Demo
 I am currently in the process of hosting the application on a live server.
 I will update this README when it is live.